 This article reviews research and information about the effects of Sodium Lauryl Sulfate (SLS) and Sodium Laureth Sulfate (SLES) on people.

-More names for SLS
+Additional Names for SLS

-The SLS debate
+The SLS Debate

 In recent years, a big debate has developed on the effects of these substances on people.
 People against SLS use blame it for causing many ailments including cancer and other diseases.
 Many sites and mails exist on this topic; see for instance footnotes 1 and 2.